-As a principle, for portfolios supporting debt-type operations under financial products, when the EU guarantee covers a First Loss Piece, the implementing partner shall contribute at least 5 % to the First Loss Piece, unless otherwise specified in these investment guidelines under the relevant policy window.
+As a principle, for portfolios supporting debt-type operations under financial products, when the EU guarantee covers an FLP, the implementing partner shall contribute at least 5 % to the FLP, unless otherwise specified in these investment guidelines under the relevant policy window section.
 The implementing partner’s participation to the FLP counts towards the financial contribution of the implementing partner as defined in Article 2(1c) of the InvestEU Regulation.
-The implementing partner’s participation to a mezzanine tranche may count towards the financial contribution of the implementing partner, subject to conditions and calculation methodology defined in the guarantee agreements.
+Risk sharing in other forms, such as the implementing partner’s participation to a mezzanine tranche, may count towards the financial contribution of the implementing partner, subject to conditions and calculation methodology defined in the guarantee agreements.

-As a principle, for portfolios supporting equity-type operations under financial products, implementing partners have to invest on a pari passu basis (i.e. like risk, like reward) at their own risk for a share that ensures sufficient alignment of interests.
-The part of financing covered by the EU guarantee shall represent up to 70% of the overall financing provided by the implementing partner, unless otherwise specified in these investment guidelines under the relevant policy window, and own risk financing shall represent at least 5 % of the overall financing provided by the implementing partner.
-In duly justified cases, risk sharing arrangements between implementing partners and the EU guarantee may be on a non pari passu basis.
-For example, a subordinated use of the EU guarantee may be needed/allowed for public goods with systemic market failures or the failure to appropriately price externalities, such as first-of-a-kind operations or new market creation.
-In such cases, the revenue sharing between the implementing partner and the Commission shall be commensurate to their risk exposure, unless otherwise specified in these investment guidelines with regard to thematic financial products.
+As a principle, for portfolios supporting equity-type operations, implementing partners have to invest on a pari passu basis into each financing or investment operation at their own risk for a share that ensures sufficient alignment of interests, as defined ex ante under each financial product.
+The part of financing covered by the EU guarantee shall represent up to 70% of the overall financing provided by the implementing partner in aggregate under the different financial products and own risk financing shall represent at least 5 % of the overall financing provided by the implementing partner under any financial product, unless otherwise specified in these investment guidelines under the relevant policy window.
+In duly justified cases, risk sharing arrangements between implementing partners and the Commission may be on a non pari passu basis.
+For example, a subordinated use of the EU guarantee may be needed/allowed for public goods with systemic market failures or for the failure to price appropriately externalities, such as first-of-a-kind operations or new market creation.
+Only in exceptional cases, where there is a high concentration of risk without possibility to diversify, the EU guarantee may cover up to 100% of the contribution to the FLP.
+In all cases, the revenue sharing between the implementing partner and the Commission shall be commensurate to their risk exposure, unless otherwise specified in these investment guidelines with regard to thematic financial products.

-The lifetime and procedure for terminating a financial product shall be clearly defined in the guarantee agreement.
-Where appropriate, for all types of financial products, a possibility may be foreseen to exit investments or dispose of exposures before the end of the lifetime of the underlying projects if the achievement of policy objectives can be ensured.
+The lifetime and modalities for terminating a financial product shall be defined in the guarantee agreement.
+Where appropriate, a possibility may be foreseen under a financial product to exit investments or dispose of exposures before the end of the lifetime of the underlying investments if the achievement of policy objectives can be ensured, while observing the Union’s and the implementing partner’s financial interests.

 Excluded activities